YanYingfei/yanyingfei.github.io/_posts/2023-10-30-Arithmetization-CCS.md

 ### Discussion
-From my point of view, CCS is not a 'new' arithmetization of circuits but is a generalization of current arithmetizations.
+CCS is not a 'new' arithmetization of circuits but rather a unifying generalization of existing arithmetizations.
+While this generalization might not provide significant benefits for homogeneous circuits (where a single arithmetization is optimal), its true value lies in **composability and modularity**.

-This kind of generalization might not effect much for specific circuits, because different circuits have their own suitable arithmetizations.
-So I'm not sure whether it has a more important role in SNARKs.
-It seems that PCD and folding schemes from CCS can combine different arithmetizations and thus can support all the arithmetic circuits since CCS can be converted to R1CS, Plonkish, and AIR.
-However, as any arithmetic circuit can be represented to R1CS, if there exists a PCD supporting R1CS, then this PCD could also support all the arithmetic circuits.
+The key insight is that while R1CS is theoretically universal, **efficiency matters significantly in practice**.
+Different computation types have natural representations that lead to dramatically different proof sizes and proving times.
+CCS enables:

+1. **Heterogeneous composition**: Real-world applications often combine different types of computations (hash functions work well in AIR, arithmetic in R1CS, lookup tables in Plonkish).
+CCS allows each subcircuit to use its most efficient representation within a unified proof system.

+2. **Preserved native efficiency**: Rather than forcing all computations through a single arithmetization like R1CS (which can be inefficient for certain operations), CCS maintains the efficiency of specialized representations.

+3. **Flexible proof aggregation**: Modern applications increasingly need to verify proofs from different systems (zkSync's Plonkish, StarkNet's AIR) or combine recursive computations with different constraint types.

 ---